 A person can apply for the UK ancestry visa extension (aka renewal) inside the UK before the expiry of the 5-year entry clearance visa.
 Accordingly, the extension application enables a further 5-year leave to remain in the UK.
 However, instead of an extension, a person can also apply for settlement (ILR) under the ancestry route after 5-year if he/she meets the residency and language requirements.

-Applying for UK Ancestry Visa Extension (Renewal)
+How to apply for UK Ancestry Visa Extension (Renewal)?

 An applicant needs to apply online [FLR (IR)] for extension (renewal) under the ancestry route.
 Moreover, an applicant needs to ADD any dependants, including children who turned 18 during the applicant’s stay in the UK, on his/her extension application.